lixin555/crrs/README.md

-# crrs
+# crrs.sh : A script to collate file directories automatically and remove old folders to release space

-A bash script to collate file directories automatically and remove old folders to release space
+We have several monitors in our laboratories, and they send images to our host to backup these vital data.
+But there are only 1440 images to store everyday because it was set to transfer data every minute.
+Absolutely, this configuration is insufficient for us to monitor labs, so we want to reduce the interval of transferring information(e.g. 2 seconds).
+However, there will be 43,200 images to store, and the directory will be pretty chaos.
+So the process of loading will be very slow when we open the directory.
+An idea flashed to my mind is that we can ask host to collate these photos automatically and create different folders to store these images.
+And the operate to delete data  in these folders at regular intervals will be more easy.
+So this script is written by me to realize these tasks above.